jessicarush/react-notes/hooks.md

 ### Custom hook example: localStorage

-This custom hook will automatcally update localStorage whenever a state value changes.
+This custom hook will automatically update localStorage whenever a state value changes.
 When initializing the state value, it will check first to see if there is a local storage item.

 ```javascript
 import { useState, useEffect } from 'react';